rycon2424/Multiplayer_ClientSidePrediction/pages/Part_3.md

 ```

 ### Performing the movement each tick and letting the server know
 In the fixed update we will first check if this object is owned by the local client.
-If it is we will perform all movement logic each tick. <br>
+If it is owned the local client, we will perform all movement logic each tick. <br>
 Each tick we be doing 2 things:
 - Move the client locally
 - Send a new MovementData class **of this tick** with all current information to the server. (tick, movement direction and current position)